 The computation of grade points does not include courses taken at other institutions except where Randolph College has affiliation or consortium agreements.
 (See "Transfer of Credit" and "Study Abroad.")
 Credit earned through coursework undertaken through consortium or affiliated programs is recorded as a letter-grade on the student's transcript and is used in calculating the student's cumulative, major and minor GPA's.
-Credit earned through coursework undertaken through non-affiliated programs is not used in calculating the student's GPA.
+Credit earned through coursework undertaken through non-affiliated programs is awarded transfer credit only and is not used in calculating the student's GPA.
 Students must receive a grade of C- or higher in order to receive transfer credit.